Vijayawada Thermal Power Station

 |This article is part of the CoalSwarm coverage of India and coal.|

-Vijayawada Thermal Power Station is a 1760 megawatt (MW) coal plant operated by Andhra Pradesh Power Generation Corporation (APGENCO) in Andhra Pradesh.
-The plant is also know as Dr. Narla Tata Rao Thermal Power Station or Dr. NTTPS.
+Vijayawada Thermal Power Station is a 1760 megawatt (MW) coal plant in Andhra Pradesh.
+The plant is now known as Dr. Narla Tata Rao Thermal Power Station or Dr. NTTPS.
 An 800 MW expansion is being developed at the same location.

 - Unit 1 - 210 MW - 1979

 - Unit 2 - 210 MW - 1980

 - Unit 3 - 210 MW - 1989